rushiagr/blog-source/markdowns/h-cache-apt-packages-with-squid-proxy.markdown

-Title: Cache APT packages for VMs with Squid proxy
+Title: Cache APT packages with Squid proxy
 Date: 2015-06-05
 Author: Rushi Agrawal
 Summary: How to set up Squid proxy in a very small time and cache APT packages